-Once your paper work has been received, please call or stop by to schedule an intake appointment.
+Once your paper work has been received, you will be contacted to schedule an intake appointment.
 During your intake appointment, you will meet with a Student Support Services staff member and the process regarding your request for accommodations will be initiated.

 Step IV: Notification of Faculty

 Once you have completed Steps I through III, you will be given a letter that indicates you have registered with the Office of Student Support Services as a student with a documented disability and are requesting accommodations.
 The letter will also outline specific accommodations that you have been approved for.
 When requesting accommodations from faculty/staff member, a student must present the letter.
 Faculty/Staff members are informed not to give students accommodations without a letter from the Student Support Services Office.

 Step V: Requesting Accommodation in a Timely Manner